gildahl/Background-Game-Profile-Switcher/Readme.txt

 ------------
 To setup a new rom to be monitored, choose "ROM Monitor" from the "Device List" list in the Settings screen, then ensure that the "ROM folder to monitor" field contains the name of the folder containing MAME rom files for your emulator.
 These must be in *.zip file format.
 Next, choose a rom from the "Choose ROM" list that you want to trigger an action and use the "Profile name" and "Command line template" fields to configure the specific command line that should execute when that game is loaded.
 Finally, press the "Assign ROM" button to add the action to the "Action List".

+**Note 1** If you choose one of the "[Group...]" options as the rom, you can conveniently assign an action set to a whole group of similarly controlled games.
+If any of the games in that group are need an alternate configuration on an exception basis, you can simply create another action for that specific rom, and that will override the group.
+There is also a "[Default]" action which can be configured for cases where there is neither a rom-specific action nor group action to otherwise handle it.
+The following are some examples of Groups.

+- [Group, 4-way] : Will auto-assign the defined action to any game whose native controller is a 4-way joystick and does not have a game-specific action.
+- [Group, 8-way] : Will auto-assign the defined action to any game whose native controller is a 8-way joystick and does not have a game-specific action.
+- [Group, rotary]: Will auto-assign the defined action to any game whose native controller is a rotary joystick and does not have a game-specific action.

-**Note** If you choose "[Default]" as the rom, the command line action you define will be executed whenever a rom that was NOT otherwise configured is accessed by the emulator.
-When you use this option, be aware that arcadeVFE is "smart" enough to not execute the same command lines twice in a row.
-For example, if you switch between two games that use the same profile (such as two default games, or two rotary joystick games that use the same profiles), or exit a game and then restart it, profile loading will be suppressed since that configuration should still be loaded.
+**Note 2** Be aware that arcadeVFE is "smart" enough to not execute the same command line twice in a row.
+For example, if you switch between two games that use the same profile (such as two 4-way joystick games that use the same profiles), or exit a game and then restart it, profile loading will be suppressed since that configuration should still be loaded.

 Buttons and Key Presses:
 ------------------------